Cognition-in-Context-Lab/PublicVersion_3C/README.md

 # PublicVersion_3C
 This repository contains all the files necessary to replicate "Worth the wait?
 Contextual influences on delaying gratification during the COVID-19 pandemic".
 See the README file for details on the repository.

-NOTE: The Loyalty foundation is named ingroup throughout the processing and analysis scripts.
+NOTE: The Loyalty foundation is named "ingroup_foundation" throughout the processing and analysis scripts.
 There are also a handful of variables in the processing script that are not included in the analysis manuscript as they weren't used in the manuscript.
-The codebook is attatched to help with understanding what the variables are.
+The codebook is included to help with understanding what the variables are in R.  The appendix contains the measures in their entirety.

+Participants were recruited via CloudResearch, a website that manages Mturk HITs (Human Intelligence Tasks).
+Data were collected on February 12, 2021 from a sample of 440 individuals in the US, who were paid $2 for completing the study.
+Data were collected via Qualtrics.

 For processing, cleaning, and exclusions, you will need the following files: 1. <lookup1MCQ.txt> 2. <lookup2MCQ.txt> 3. <lookup3MCQ.txt> 4. <3C_processing.Rmd> 5. <3C_Live_Study_data.csv>.
 The <3C_processing.Rmd> file on successfully running will spit out the final data frame for analyses, <omit_df.csv>.
+The <lookupMCQ.txt> files are used to automatically calculate the temporal discounting/MCQ indices.

 For analyses, you will need the following files: 1. <3c_analysis.Rmd> 2. <omit_df.csv>.
 The  <3c_analysis.Rmd> will run all the analyses needed to replicate the manuscripts results section.